varabyte/kobweb/README.md

 this will create a page that I can then visit by going to `mysite.com/docs/tutorial/kobweb`

-The power of Kotlin + Web Compose is composable interactive components though, not static text!
-That's why Kobweb Markdown support enables extensions to allow this out of the box.

 ### Front Matter

 Front Matter is metadata that you can specify at the beginning of your document, like so: